Area Plan for the East

 The plan may be of interest to those who live, work, spend time, own land or wish to invest in the East.

-The Department now invites all interested parties to make comments on the proposed scope of the plan.
+From 24 February to the 26 May 2017 the Department invited all interested parties to make comments on the proposed scope of the plan.
 This is known as the ‘Preliminary Publicity’ consultation.
+The results of this consultation are now being considered.”

 The Preliminary Publicity consultation has been informed by the responses to the ‘Call for Sites’ which was issued last year.
 The material published for the Call for Sites stage can be viewed.